 Very simply put, the yield curve shows yield as a function of maturity for debt instruments.
 On a graph, the yield curve has maturity on the x-axis and yield on the y axis.
 The yield on the 10-yr treasury can be thought of as the yield on the 1-yr note, plus nine years of the expected rate.
 Thinking of the curve in this way can help interpret the signal this vital indicator can provide.

 The yield curve can be confusing, but we want to give you a brief primer to make sure you understand what it is and why it can provide a valuable signal for stocks.
-Yield curve inversions always gives the top-calling crowd ample ammunition, and many will tell you the yield curve inversions are a leading indicator that predicts recessions.
+You’ve probably heard in the financial media that the yield curve briefly inverted yesterday.
+This always gives the top-calling crowd ample ammunition, and many will tell you the yield curve inversions are a leading indicator that predicts recessions.

 The chart below shows how when the spread between the 2 years and 10 year (a.k.a. the “2s10s spread”) has inverted, it has indeed presaged past recessions.
 For this reason, when inversions occur, they are considered a “death touch” for economic expansions.
 Therefore, the inversion of this crucial indicator gets a lot of attention when it happens.
 However, it is also helpful to remember that inversions of the 2s10s spread, in particular, have been overly sensitive and have “predicted” 10 of the last 6 recessions since 1976.
 Inversions are highlighted below in yellow.